geodynamics/aspect/cookbooks/stokes/doc/stokes.md

 that is on the same order of magnitude.
-The difference between the analytical and the numerical values can be explained by different at least the following three points: (i) In our case the sphere is viscous and not rigid as assumed in Stokes&rsquo; initial model, leading to a velocity field that varies inside the sphere rather than being constant. (ii) Stokes&rsquo; law is derived using an infinite domain but we have a finite box instead. (iii) The mesh may not yet fine enough to provide a fully converges solution.
+The difference between the analytical and the numerical values can be explained by different at least the following three points: (i) In our case the sphere is viscous and not rigid as assumed in Stokes' initial model, leading to a velocity field that varies inside the sphere rather than being constant. (ii) Stokes' law is derived using an infinite domain but we have a finite box instead. (iii) The mesh may not yet fine enough to provide a fully converges solution.
 Nevertheless, the fact that we get a result that is accurate to less than 2% is a good indication